-When applying cleansing agents it should always be kept in mind that they might contain certain chemicals which are hazardous to human health and may cause acute or chronic intoxication.
+- 4. 1 When applying cleansing agents, it should always be kept in mind that they might contain certain chemicals which are hazardous to human health and may cause acute or chronic intoxication.
 In addition, some cleansing agents are flammable liquids although in general the flash point is rather high.
-Therefore, it is important to follow the manufacturers' instructions for its storage, application and precautions to be taken.

-- 4.2 Some Administrations have issued special safety regulations or guidelines with respect to the composition and use of cleansing agents.
-These requirements may deal with the storage of cleansing agents, marking of receptacles, provision of data sheets, operating instructions and special personal protection equipment and should be carefully observed. - 4.3 For safety reasons cleansing agents used on board should: - have a flash point above 61°C; and - not contain Benzene, Tetrachloromethane, Tetrachloroethane, Pentachloroethane or chemicals with a comparable toxicity. - When applying cleansing agents, contact with skin and respiration of vapours should be minimized.
+Therefore, it is important to follow the manufacturer's instructions for its storage, application and precautions to be taken. - 4.
+2 Some Administrations have issued special safety regulations or guidelines with respect to the composition and use of cleansing agents.
+These requirements may deal with the storage of cleansing agents, marking of receptacles, provision of data sheets, operating instructions and special personal protection equipment and should be carefully observed.

+have a flash point above 61EC; and

+not contain Benzene, Tetrachloromethane, Tetrachloroethane, Pentachloroethane or

+chemicals with a comparable toxicity.

+For safety reasons cleansing agents used on board should:

+- 4. 4 When applying cleansing agents, contact with skin and respiration of vapors should be minimized.
 If possible, work should be done at well-ventilated places.
 Never leave receptacles open at the work place.
-Extensive cleaning may require the use of filter-type respiratory protection. - 4.5 Before starting work, eyes should always be protected by chloroprene goggles.
-In addition, barrier creams against skin defatting effects should be used and gloves and protective clothing be worn. - 4.6 It is recommended not to use high pressure spray equipment to apply cleansing agents.
+Extensive cleaning may require the use of filter-type respiratory protection. - 4.
+5 Before starting work, eyes should always be protected by chloroprene goggles.
+In addition, barrier creams against skin defatting effects should be used and gloves and protective clothing be worn. - 4.
+6 It is recommended not to use high pressure spray equipment to apply cleansing agents.